-Lab No. Date Experiments CLO Signature

-1 To explore Turbo C IDE and Programming Environment

-2 To study basic building blocks of C-language such as data types and input-output functions

-3 To study the different types of arithmetic and logical operators

-4 To Apply decision making

-5 To apply looping constructs

-6 To explore functions

-7 To study preprocessor directives

-8 To apply array concept

-9 To investigate the use of strings in C

-10 To explore the applications of structures

-11 To apply the concept of pointers in C

-12 To perform Disk I/O using C (Files)

-13 To learn Text and Graphics modes of Display

-14 To explore some of the basic graphic functions in C
+Lab No. DATE Experiment Page No. Remarks/ Signature 1 Introduction of Turbo C IDE and Programming Environment 01-05 2 To study basic building blocks of C-language such as data types and input-output functions 06-09 3 To study the different types of arithmetic and logical operators 10-13 4 Decision Making in Programming 14-17 5 Looping constructs in C-Language 18-22 6 Study of Functions 23-26 7 Preprocessor Directives 27-28 8 To understand how to define an array, initialize an array and refer to individual element of an array 29-30 9 To study how to manipulate strings and become familiar with some of the library function available for strings in C 31-33 10 Study of Structures and Unions 34-35 11 To study the concept of pointers in C and their applications 36-38 12 To perform Disk I/O using C (Filling) 39-42 13 Learning Text and Graphics modes of Display 43-44 14 To explore some of the basic graphic functions in C 45-49 15 To study a method of hardware interfacing using C 50-52